triadtitans/seminar_rigid_body_methods/symplecticness.md

 # Symplecticness
 In this chapter we focus on the important property of symplecticness of maps.
-At first a general definition of symplecticness of smooth maps is given, then its importance to mechanical systems and a geometric interpretation follow. {cite}`Reich` {cite}`hairer`
+At first, a general definition of symplecticness of smooth maps is given, then its importance to mechanical systems and a geometric interpretation follow. {cite}`Reich` {cite}`hairer`

-## Symplecticnes of smooth mappings
+## Symplecticness of smooth mappings

-Symplecticness is defined by so called Structure Matrices in $\mathbb{R}^{2d \times 2d}$, which can and will be in our case, a skew-smmetric, bilinear form.
+Symplecticness is defined by so-called structure matrices in $\mathbb{R}^{2d \times 2d}$, which can be (and in our case, will be), skew-symmetric, bilinear forms.
-Such a form can be described by a Matrix $J$ and gives the following definition.
+Such a form can be described by a matrix $J$ and gives the following definition.

 A linear map $L: \mathbb{R}^{2d} \rightarrow \mathbb{R}^{2d}$ is called symplectic with regard to the structure matrix $J$ if